Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 “The only thing more dangerous than a successful spy is his sources and methods.
 Those may leak again, after all.
 It is in their interests to capture our Friend and torture everything out of him, and possibly offer him for exchange.”

 Daar duck-nodded.
 It all made sense.
 The “Trade” was one o’ the few things Daar couldn’t quite wrap his brain around, and it weren’t for a lack o’ trying.
-Din’t matter *how* much turbogenius a ‘Back might have up in their thick skull---Daar’s was the most thickest too, heh---none o’ that mattered if’n ‘ya couldn’t grok the problem in the first place.
+Din’t matter *how* much turbogenius a ‘Back might have up in their thick skull - Daar’s was the most thickest too, heh - none o’ that mattered if’n ‘ya couldn’t grok the problem in the first place.
 Too sneaky-sideways for his tastes.
 Thurrsto had a Keeda-given knack for guiding Daar’s dumb tail through the tricksier bits, better even than Genshi (rest his soul) or Regaari.

 “Right, right...this is why I learned *years* ago ‘ta have a spymaster I can trust and whose balls’re big enough ‘ta tell me the truth.
 Anyway...what d’ya need from me?”